As Brisbane architects, Queenslander renovations are PlaceMate Architect’s bread and butter.

 PlaceMate’s guiding principle is to create lasting value for our clients.
 That’s why we fit the home to the owner – not the other way round.
 We’re wary of fashion statements we know will date as quickly as the 1950s and 1970s extensions we demolish.

-Because we’re Brisbane architects, PlaceMate also understands the different layers of town planning and construction that must be followed and how to ensure our designs minimise the triggers that will require a Development Application (DA) from the Brisbane City Council.
+Because we’re Brisbane architects, PlaceMate also understands the different layers of town planning and construction that must be followed and how to ensure our designs minimize the triggers that will require a Development Application (DA) from the Brisbane City Council.
 We like to keep our builds and renovations stress-free.
 So, tell us what you want and we’ll tell you how PlaceMate’s renovation architects can help.